sergey-netdev/mikrotik/mac-whitelisting/README.md

     /ip dhcp-server set [find name=$dhcpSrvName] add-arp=yes
 }
 ```
-Once this is done, you have to whitelist any client by creating a lease *and* the ARP entry for it.
+Once this is done, you have to whitelist any client by creating a lease *and* the ARP entry for it (you can reuse the script we used to create the emergency entry above).

 # The flow
  1. Obtain the client MAC address (ask the device owner).
 Note (!), dual-interface WiFi clients have 2 separate MAC addresses!
 Both addresses must be whitelisted.